Last Sunday I suddenly had an urge to bake something. But not just anything – it had to be pumpkin-flavoured.

 - Transfer the dough into another large bowl (make sure this one is thoroughly greased with vegan butter) and cover tightly with clingfilm.
 Place the bowl in a warm room and leave to rise for about an hour and a half.

 - Once risen, divide the dough into four or five sections and roll into balls.
 Coat each one in flour to ensure they don’t stick, and place onto a greased baking tray.

 - Bake at 180℃ for around 20 minutes before transferring to a cooling rack.

 I take no responsibility for the amount of bread rolls you will consume in one sitting after making these.
 Here’s a tip: while they’re still warm, slice them open and add a generous dollop of butter.
 It takes them to a whole new level.

 This spontaneous baking session has inspired me to incorporate pumpkin into as many dishes as possible this autumn (hello, pumpkin waffles!)

 Can’t get enough of seasonal orange vegetables?
-Keep your eyes peeled this Sunday for my sweet potato soup recipe – I have a feeling it will pair very nicely with these rolls.
+Keep your eyes peeled this Sunday for my roasted sweet potato soup recipe – I have a feeling it will pair very nicely with these rolls.